-Slain teen's parents testify during sentencing hearing
+Ex-Virginia Tech student gets 50 years in girl's killing

-CHRISTIANSBURG, Va. – The parents of a slain 13-year-old girl described their profound grief Tuesday, while teachers of the former Virginia Tech student convicted of stabbing her to death described him as a gentle person eager for acceptance.
+CHRISTIANSBURG, Va. – A former Virginia Tech student convicted of fatally stabbing a 13-year-old girl was sentenced Tuesday to 50 years in prison.

-The testimony came during a sentencing hearing for David Eisenhauer, who was an 18-year-old freshman engineering student at Virginia Tech when he developed a relationship with Nicole Lovell, a 7th-grader from Blacksburg.
+David Eisenhauer was an 18-year-old freshman engineering student when he developed a relationship with Nicole Lovell, a 7th-grade student from Blacksburg.

+Prosecutor Mary Pettitt said Eisenhauer and Lovell communicated online for months before meeting at least once in person.
+Pettitt said they met again in January 2016, when Eisenhauer lured Lovell out of her family's apartment with the promise of a "secret date," then killed her because he was afraid she would expose their relationship.

+Before the sentence was handed down by Judge Robert Turk, Eisenhauer apologized.

+Prosecutors asked for a life sentence, while Eisenhauer's lawyers asked for something within sentencing guidelines that call for a prison term of between about 24 years and nearly 40 years.

+Natalie Keepers, a friend of Eisenhauer's whom prosecutors have identified as his accomplice, is scheduled to stand trial in September on charges of being an accessory before the fact and concealing a body.
+Prosecutors have said that Keepers told police Eisenhauer told her he feared Lovell could be pregnant.
+Keepers said Eisenhauer told her he may have had sex with Lovell at a party, but couldn't remember because he blacked out and later woke up in a ditch.

-In February, after days of damaging testimony at his trial, Eisenhauer pleaded no contest to first-degree murder, abduction and concealing a body in Lovell's 2016 death.
-He faces a sentence of up to life, plus 15 years.
+Eisenhauer pleaded no contest to first-degree murder, abduction and concealing a body in Lovell's death.

-As his sentencing hearing began Tuesday, Lovell's parents described the effect her killing has had on them.
+Before Eisenhauer's sentence was imposed, Lovell's parents described how their daughter's killing has affected them.

 Her father, David Lovell, said he's been diagnosed with severe depression and post-traumatic stress disorder since his daughter's death.